Moyv-Wang/SAM-GUI/README.md

 # Installation

-- SAM
+- SAM2
+  Now, we have migrate from SAM to SAM2.

-  See https://github.com/facebookresearch/segment-anything, Follow its instruction to install SAM
+  See [https://github.com/facebookresearch/segment-anything](https://github.com/facebookresearch/sam2), Follow its instruction to install SAM

 - PySide6